-Have you been waiting for your beard to grow?
+Have you been waiting for your beard growth to happen?
 The average growth for beard hair is about ½ inch per 30 days, but it may take longer depending on your age, genetics, diet, and shaving routine.
-If you want to get a longer beard, it may take months to a few years of patient waiting before you grow a thick, mature beard.
+If you want a fuller beard, it may take months to a year of patient waiting before you grow a thick, mature beard.

 To speed up beard growth, there are a few techniques to stimulate beard growth and thicken your facial hair.
 These methods include science-backed beard pills, oils, and shaving techniques.